 The dosing for Atropine is 1 mg IV every 3-5 minutes as needed, and the maximum total dosage for administration is 3 mg.

 Atropine should be avoided with bradycardia caused by hypothermia and, in most cases, it will not be effective for Mobitz type II/Second-degree block type 2 or complete heart block.

 You may have read that atropine is not effective for Mobitz II (2nd-degree block type II) and complete heart block (3rd-degree block)

 Click here to find out why

 Epinephrine and dopamine are second-line drugs for symptomatic bradycardia.
 They are both used as infusions in the bradycardia algorithm if atropine is ineffective.

-Begin the epinephrine infusion at 2 to 10 mcg/min and titrate to patient’s response.
+- Dopamine 400 mg is mixed with 250 ml NS.
+Begin the dopamine infusion at 5 to 20 mcg/kg/min and titrate to the patient’s response.